ChuanKai1410/AIReceipt/readme.md

 ## Deployment

-Frontend deployed using Vercel.
+* Frontend deployed using Vercel

-Backend deployed using Render.
+* Backend deployed using Render